Jimmy Smagula

 James Paul Smagula (born January 15, 1976) is an American actor.
-He is best known for his work in television series such as The Sopranos, Bones, Grey's Anatomy, Parks and Recreation, and Rizzoli & Isles as well as films, including The Island and The Producers.
+He is best known for his work in theatre as well as television series such as The Sopranos, Bones, Grey's Anatomy, Parks and Recreation, and Rizzoli & Isles as well as films, including The Island and The Producers.

+He is currently playing Sir Bedevere and others in the Broadway revival of Spamalot at the St. James Theatre.

 Early life

 Smagula grew up in Lyndhurst, New Jersey and graduated from Lyndhurst High School in 1993.
 As a child, he was very active in music, playing piano, trumpet, and clarinet and taking private voice lessons.
 He auditioned for, and was accepted into, the acclaimed City Kids Repertory company in New York City at age 15 where he shared the stage with such artists as Whitney Houston, Gloria Estefan, and Demi Moore.

 He went on to earn a BFA at New York University's Tisch School of the Arts in 1997 where he studied at both CAP 21 and The Classical Studio.

 Career

-Smagula made his professional acting debut at age 20 in the Papermill Playhouse production of Man of La Mancha.
-He also appeared in the American premiere of Children of Eden, also at Papermill Playhouse.
+Smagula made his professional acting debut at age 20 in the Paper Mill Playhouse production of Man of La Mancha.
+He also appeared in the American premiere of Children of Eden, also at Paper Mill Playhouse.
 Smagula also sings on that production's cast album.

 Smagula appeared in the ensemble and performed the role of Beadle Bamford in Sweeney Todd: The Demon Barber of Fleet Street at the Ahamanson Theater with Kelsey Grammer and Christine Baranski and also played the Beadle in the Signature Theater production in Arlington, VA, which starred Norm Lewis.

 Smagula made his Broadway debut at age 24 in the ensemble of The Full Monty (2000).
 He performed the principal role of Dave Bukatinsky over 3 dozen times, opposite both Patrick Wilson and Will Chase.
 In 2002, he appeared in the Broadway revival of Man of La Mancha starring Brian Stokes Mitchell.

-Smagula played Ubaldo Piangi on the Third National Tour of The Phantom of the Opera and would later play the role on Broadway for one year.
+Smagula understudied Ubaldo Piangi on the Second National Tour of The Phantom of the Opera and later played the role on the Third National tour.
+He also would understudy the role on Broadway for one year.

 In 2005, Smagula appeared as Sal Iacuzzo on HBO's The Sopranos.
 He also appeared in the film The Island, directed by Michael Bay and The Producers movie musical.

 In 2008, Smagula starred as Rocky in the Encores! production of Damn Yankees! starring Sean Hayes and Jane Krakowski at the New York City Center.
 Ben Brantley of the New York Times said Smagula "harmonizes sweetly" on the iconic song "Heart."

 Smagula appeared in Manhattan Theatre Club's production of To Be or Not To Be at the Friedman Theater on Broadway, directed by Casey Nicholaw.